Cellular based devices need a working SIM card and a working APN to connect to the network.

 - The LED on the device will flash at its normal rate

-- Power can now be removed from the device, and the Config Sim can be removed and replaced by the final Sim.
+- Power can now be removed from the device, and the SIM card transferred to the destination/non-connecting device.

 Warning!
-The devices will delete all SMSs stored on the sim that are not in the APN SMS format.
+The devices will delete all SMSes stored on the SIM that are not in the APN SMS format.